I’ve been preaching natural light since before I knew what “natural light” even meant.

 Yeah, we can work with that.
 So today I’m getting over my preconceived notions and just sharing some quick and easy tips for making it work when you’re photographing food with indoor lighting and without the ever elusive sun.
 I hope it helps you relax and find more flexibility in your quest to take mouth-waterliciously yummy food photos.

 A non-negotiable for indoor food photography –> a light.
 A “special” aka.. intensely bright, non-overhead light that is made for a job like this.
-I have the Lowel EGO Digital Imaging light.
+We have the Neewer Lighting Kit.
+You could also give this one a try that’s a little more budget-friendly.
 Take a look.

 In case you forgot, let the Pinch of Yum photos of days gone by remind you that kitchen lights are horrible for food photos.